Nicsteg/Nicsteg.github.io/essays/difficulty.md

 ---
 layout: essay
 type: essay
-title: "avaScript: Learning a New Language"
+title: "JavaScript: Learning a New Language"
 # All dates must be YYYY-MM-DD format!
 date: 2023-01-18
 published: true